-For the Fall Grant Period, applications are accepted from the middle of August through the last Thursday of August.
+For the Fall Grant Period, applications are accepted from either the last week of July through the third Thursday of August.
 For the Spring Grant Period, applications are accepted from the first week of November through the first Thursday of December.
-For the Summer Grant Period, applications are accepted from early March through the first Thursday in April.
+For the Summer Grant Period, applications are accepted from early March through the third week of March.

 What is required from me when I apply for a USC Provost’s Undergraduate Fellowship?

 You must complete a Student Application form online, which includes the submission of a one-page description of the intended research project.
 Once you enter you enter your faculty name and email, the portal will automatically send an email that allows your faculty supervisor to submit a recommendation letter.
 Faculty Supervisor Recommendation Forms remain valid for one year.
 Faculty whose previous recommendation forms are less than a year old are encouraged to download the form and write “Use faculty recommendation already on file” before sending it in.

 May I have my faculty supervisor send a Faculty Supervisor Recommendation form to you via email as an attachment?